• Skip to primary navigation

 Skateboard Trucks Height

-The truck height is the distance between wheel and deck.
-It is measured between the baseplate and hanger of the truck.
+The truck height is the distance between the wheel and the deck.
+It is measured between the baseplate and the hanger of the truck.

 Height is the personal preference, but the general rule of thumb is that the more you are close to the ground, the more stable you are.

-The high tucks some brands are same as low trucks of some other brands.
-So, height is something you should not bother much.
+The high trucks of some brands are the same as the low trucks of some other brands.
+So, height is something you should not bother with much.

 But, choose the low trucks when you need to skate street, and want to do technical stuff only.

-Concerning wheels, low trucks require – 50 to 53-millimeter wheels, medium trucks can do with – 53 to 56-millimeter haggles up to 60 mm wheels.
-Riser cushions can adjust the height to adjust into bigger wheels.
+Concerning wheels, low trucks require – 50 to 53-millimeter wheels, and medium trucks can do with – 53 to 56-millimeter haggles up to 60 mm wheels.
+Riser cushions can adjust the height to adjust to bigger wheels.

 Higher trucks don’t offer all the more pop contrasted with lower trucks.

-According to experts, higher trucks make your tail further away from the ground, which is technically true.
+According to experts, higher trucks make your tail farther away from the ground, which is technically true.
 But, according to theories, this thing doesn’t generally make you skate better.

 Most significant is your popping procedure and two or three millimeters won’t actually give you all the more pop.
 But, if you think, it might help you, then it is fine.
 Most significant thing is to skate the way you like and prefer.